react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-layout.md

    npm install react-native-gesture-handler react-native-reanimated
    ```

-   The Drawer supports both Reanimated 1 and the latest version of Reanimated.
-If you want to use the latest version of Reanimated, make sure to configure it following the [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started).
+2. Configure the Reanimated Babel Plugin in your project following the [installation guide](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/getting-started).

-2. To finalize installation of `react-native-gesture-handler`, add the following at the **top** (make sure it's at the top and there's nothing else before it) of your entry file, such as `index.js` or `App.js`:
+3. To finalize the installation of `react-native-gesture-handler`, add the following at the **top** (make sure it's at the top and there's nothing else before it) of your entry file, such as `index.js` or `App.js`:

    ```js
    import 'react-native-gesture-handler';